Routing PBQs and Troubleshooting Route Table Clues

 Test Your KnowledgeMulti-Select

-Which items can make a routing problem look like a general connectivity outage?
-Select two.
+Which two conditions can make a routing problem look like a total connectivity outage to the user?

 Select all that apply